 For all babies ages 0–12 months, Red Nose recommends six key steps to reduce the risk of sudden infant death.

-1. Always place baby on their back to sleep: Placing baby on their back to sleep helps keep their airway clear and ensures their protective reflexes work.
-Back sleeping reduces the risk of suffocation, overheating, and choking.
+- Always place baby on their back to sleep: Back sleeping helps keep airways clear and ensures protective reflexes work.
+It reduces the risk of suffocation, overheating, and choking.

-If you and your partner smoke, don’t smoke around baby and never smoke where baby sleeps.
+- Keep baby smoke-free, before and after birth: Smoking during pregnancy and around baby increases SIDS risk.
+If you or your partner smoke, don’t smoke around baby and never where baby sleeps.

-1. Safe sleep environment, both night and day: The safest place for baby to sleep is in their own safe space, with a safe mattress, and safe bedding in the parent’s room for the first 6-12 months of life.
+- Provide a safe sleep environment (day & night): The safest place is baby’s own safe space, with a safe mattress and safe bedding, in the parents’ room for the first 6–12 months.

 Safe cot:

-• Ensure your cot meets the Australian standards.
+- Ensure your cot meets Australian Standards.
 There are no standards for bassinets and side sleepers, so be mindful.

 Safe mattress: